toddhorner/AFT/states/OH.md

 **NO**

 1. Both Prof. Reece and Kim Lieber both attested that the state does not tracking local plans.
 Online research bears out their input.
+Brian Williams also unaware of any effort.

 #### State planning goals related to compact development/smart growth

 **NO**

 1. Ohio Balanced Growth perhaps represents the closest the state comes to establishing planning goals related to smart growth, but the goals are auxiliary to watershed conservation.
+2. Brian Williams of MORPC does not know of any state planning goals related to smart growth.

 ---